Inventitech/blog/_posts/2020-06-26-why-i-will-never-review-artifacts-again.md

 Recently, I served in the Program Committee of the [Artifact Track of ESEC/FSE 2020,](https://2020.esec-fse.org/track/esecfse-2020-artifacts) a major Software Engineering conference.
-I agreed because I wanted to help a friend and I think the Software Engineering community needs to strengthen the academic principle checking and reproduce results.
-Moreover, the idea of an artifact track sounds simple enough:
-You install a bit of well-documented software, you let it run for a bit, and you check whether the results in the paper match those produced on your computer.
+I agreed to join to help a friend and because I think that the Software Engineering community needs to strengthen the principle of open and reproducable science.
+Moreover, the idea of an artifact track sounds simple enough: You install a bit of well-documented software, you let it run for a bit, and you check whether the results in the paper match those produced on your computer.
 However, in practice, my experience was less than ideal.
-In this blog post, I talk about why and make suggestions for future artifact tracks, helpful hopefully for authors, reviewers, and chairs of future artifact tracks alike.
+In this post, I talk about why and make suggestions for future artifact tracks, helpful hopefully for authors, reviewers, and chairs of future artifact tracks alike.

 ![Poor Photoshop of ACM badges](/assets/posts/2020-06-26-acm-badges.png)